midl-dev/polkadot-k8s/README.md

 ### Polkadot utility parameters

+Set the `polkadot_version` to the desired version of polkadot container.

 Set the `chain` variable to the desired network you want to launch (`polkadot` or `kusama`).

 Set the `polkadot_telemetry_url` variable to the telemetry server websocket endpoint (that you would pass to polkadot's `--telemetry-url` option)